moodymudskipper/loop/README.md

   - The IDE highlights the apply function, not the applied function
   - No need to shuffle the arguments when going from `lapply` to `Map` or `sapply` to `mapply`
-  - Much more compact to use constant arguments with `Map` and `sapply`
+  - Much more compact to use constant arguments with `Map` and `mapply`
   - I believe its more intuitive to have the applied function first